mwbowers/mwbowers.github.io/reference/asna-qsys-runtime/job-support/cpf7000-exception.md

 ## Remarks

-Defines the core behavior of CPF70xx exceptons.
+Defines the core behavior of CPF70xx exceptions.

 [//]: # ($$TODO: Complete the Remarks section.)